kama34/LLM-project/reports/week1.md

 distractor1: antioxidants
 distractor2: Oxygen
 correct_answer: oxidants
-support: Oxidants and Reductants Compounds that are capable of accepting electrons, such as O 2 or F2, are calledoxidants (or oxidizing agents) because they can oxidize other compo unds.
+support: Oxidants and Reductants Compounds that are capable of accepting electrons, such as O 2 or F2, are called oxidants (or oxidizing agents) because they can oxidize other compo unds.
 In the process of accepting electrons, an oxidant is reduced.
 Compounds that are capable of donating electrons, such as sodium metal or cyclohexane (C6H12), are calledreducta nts (or reducing agents) because they can cause the reduction of another compound.
 In the process of donating electrons, a reductant is oxidized.
 These relationships are summarized in Equation 3.30: Equation 3.30 Saylor URL: http://www. saylor. org/books.
 ```